nauam/Courses/docs/developer/01-plugin-development.md

 #### Definition

-Within the definition section you can define your plugin's Description to be shown in the QW Control GUI, as well as configuration properties to present to the user.
+Within the definition section you can define your plugin's Description to be shown in the Rundeck GUI, as well as configuration properties to present to the user.

 _Properties_